cms-tau-pog/TauFW/PicoProducer/README.md

 This will resubmit files that are missing or corrupted (unless they are associated with a running job).
 In case the jobs take too long, you can specify a smaller number of files per job with `--filesperjob` on the fly, or use `--split` to split the previous number.
-Otherwise you can limit the number of events with `--maxevts` if it was not set in the first submission.
+Otherwise you can limit the number of events per job with `--maxevts` if it was not already set in the first submission.

 ### Finalize